aorogat/CBench/README.md

 CBench is an extensible and more informative benchmarking framework for evaluating question answering systems over knowledge graphs.
 CBench facilitates this evaluation using a set of popular benchmarks that can be augmented with other user-provided benchmarks.
 CBench not only evaluates a question answering system based on popular single-number metrics, but also gives a detailed analysis of the syntactic and linguistic properties of answered and unanswered questions to better help the developers of question answering systems developers to better understand where their system excels and struggles.

-This is an implementation for the ACM SIGMOD International Conference on Management of Data, June 20–25, 2021, paper [CBench: Towards Better Evaluation of Question Answering Over Knowledge Graphs](http://github.com)

 ### Features
 * __Benchmarks Fine-grained Analysis:__ CBench studies several syntactical and linguistic features of a predefined benchmark or a new benchmark to be added by the user.